Brigid Goddess and Her Beautiful Celtic History

 - France – Brigandu

 However, you’ll often find regions also using the name Brig, Bride, Bridget, or Brid.
-Briganti was her name in the ancient Celtic language and is connected to the Indo-European term Bhrghnti meaning exalted one in Sanskrit.
+Briganti was her name in the ancient Celtic language and is connected to the Indo-European term Bhrghnti, meaning exalted one in Sanskrit.

 For simplification, I’ll be referring to her as Brigid throughout this article.
 It’s important to note each spiritual practitioner is welcome to use whichever name resonates with them.
 Your connection with this lovely Goddess is very personal.
 What you choose to call her or how you worship her is between you and her!